 Is it that what drives us forward, that keeps us engaged and with antlers locked, is really the fear of losing, of seemingly admitting we’re “wrong”?
 And what’s that about?
 Often it is the fear of the shame we might feel.
 People really dislike shame and will do all sorts to avoid it.
 Yet, what we resist we get and it keeps driving us.
 Is it the feeling of injustice, of having been “wronged”, of something not being “fair”, or a sense of having suffered an injury, or of being a victim?
 All sorts of old hurts can come with this of course, going back a very long time.

 Maybe also there’s even something else behind that.
 It can be very useful to explore our own pain in a conflict and get what’s really going on, what’s really driving our behaviour, even if it seems like the other has “caused” it.
+Using the power of developing your self awareness is one way to do this.
 So, in our example, there’s perhaps the pain of separation, the “breaking of the interpersonal bridge”, as Kaufman calls it in “The Psychology of Shame.”
 This is primal stuff, going way back, and yet is so often core to how we are in the world as humans.
 It was when we fundamentally expected something of another but were thwarted or got the message that it was wrong.
 The severance of the connection is felt as shame, and we can feel it acutely, but we resist it and over time get into battle over it.

 Hence the connection also with relationship, which we don’t like to let go of either!

 It’s a tough one, since we are really only playing out our drama with ourselves.
 The real disconnect is within, but we play it out in the experience of duality in the world out there.
 Letting go of the drama of conflict and injustice opens up the pathway to inner peace.
 We are no longer at conflict with ourselves.
+Letting go is often accompanied by a sense of peace.
 All there really is is One.
 So, it’s worth remembering, whenever we feel reluctant to let go, that what we are really resisting is our inner truth of Oneness.
 It’s another way to re-member.